SCADA Evaluation • Trials & Pilots

 Week 1: Connect a Representative Tag Sample

-Do not pilot your easiest site — pilot your most representative one.
+Do not pilot your easiest site - pilot your most representative one.
 Pick one or two sites that cover your real protocol mix (Modbus RTU on an older RTU, EtherNet/IP on a newer PLC) and your real communications path, usually cellular.
 A sample of 50–200 tags per site is enough to exercise trending, alarming, and reporting without turning configuration into the whole pilot.
-Ask the vendor how many protocol drivers ship included — Merobix includes 20 drivers across 7 protocol families in every plan, so a mixed-vendor site is not a change order.
+Ask the vendor how many protocol drivers ship included - Merobix includes drivers across the major protocol families in every plan, so a mixed-vendor site is not a change order.

 Weeks 2–3: Alarm Tests and Operator Buy-In